selvagc/SuccessFactors-Tool/README.md

 ![image](https://github.com/selvagc/SuccessFactors-Tool/assets/164942993/c2fe7134-2f85-44ee-9885-0e5f17ac0509)

-Table Name: Preferred Table name can be used and different version of data can be stored in different Tables Entity Set: Odata end-point name [Ex: User, EmpCompensation, EmpJob & others].
-Enitity set will support complex odata Query Full Extract: As default, odata will extract only 1000 records and select 'Full extract' to extract full load
+Table Name: Preferred Table name can be used and different version of data can be stored in different Tables

+Entity Set: Odata end-point name [Ex: User, EmpCompensation, EmpJob & others].
+Enitity set will support complex odata Query

+Full Extract: As default, odata will extract only 1000 records and select 'Full extract' to extract full load

+Extracted data can be reviewed using 'SQLiteDatabaseBrowserPortable'[https://sqlitebrowser.org/dl/].
+No Installation required and SQLite's DB is located in 'data' folder